Clearly Cool Youth Clubs by Clearly Speaking

 - What training have your staff and/or volunteers received to support children and young people with SEND and their families?

-All our staff have been given an enhanced DBS Check, along with manual handling training, first aid, Child protection training, as well as our extensive training package for Autistic Spectrum Disorders, Mental Health and physical disability training.
+All our staff have been given an enhanced DBS Check, along with manual handling training, first aid, Child protection training, Safeguarding run by an external provider, as well as our extensive training package for Autistic Spectrum Disorders, Mental Health and physical disability training.

 - Last Updated